unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

 poetry run python -m snippets -l 4 -e 4 localhost:8080 validate_token -u abianchi
 ```

 The client CLI will send a `Your token is valid` message to confirm that it has succeeded, otherwise it will either capture an exception or send a `Your token is not valid.
-Generate a new one!` message if the token's not correct (due to having expired, not having the proper signature...)
+Generate a new one!` message if the token's not correct (due to having expired, it may not have been generated a token for that user...)

 ### Debug Tests With Launch.json
 Four new launch configurations were added into the `launch.json` file, each one focused on studying and debugging the newly added functions.
 These are: